 However, similar to factories, 3D printers still need energy to run and materials to build with.
 As seen in the Speed section, there comes a point at which 3D printing is outpaced by its industrial counterparts.
 What this means is that over time, the power needed to run a printer, and the need to refine or recycle materials into a printable format, will offset the immediate sustainability of a 3D printer.

 Simply put, until renewable energy sources and “greener” material processing become more commonplace, a traditional method of manufacturing can still be more sustainable in the long run when mass manufacturing a set number of products.

 To sum it all up, the main advantages of 3D printing are embodied in the Speed, Flexibility and Cost factors.
 As we’ve stated many times throughout this article, for small production runs, prototyping, and hobbyists, a 3D printer is a vastly better method of manufacture than other industrial systems.

 However, if you’re looking to start mass-manufacturing a product, industrial systems start becoming a much better choice.
 This could explain why many companies have yet to consider 3D printing as a viable manufacturing system for modern products.

 Feature image source: Shapeways

-License: The text of "The Advantages and Disadvantages of 3D Printing" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "The Advantages and Disadvantages of 3D Printing in 2019" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.